-A Limited Liability Company is one of the most commonly adopted forms of business for establishments seeking to enter business away from a UAE’s Free Zone.
+A LLC Company Formation is one of the most commonly adopted forms of business for establishments seeking to enter business away from a UAE’s Free Zone.

 What is an LLC?

-A Limited Liability Company (LLC) is a firm where the shareholder’s liability is restricted only to the magnitude of their shareholding in the capital.
+A LLC Company Formation is a firm where the shareholder’s liability is restricted only to the magnitude of their shareholding in the capital.

 A minimum 51% of the total shares in an LLC must be held by an Emirati national or a firm wholly owned by UAE nationals.
 A few other exceptions and rules apply to certain industries that vary from Emirate to Emirate.